atomisthq/docs/docs/automations/commands.md

 ```

 For a fuller example, try [a query to Stack Overflow](https://github.com/atomist-blogs/sof-command/blob/master/src/commands/SearchStackOverflow.ts).
-This example is available through a very quick start as described in this [Command Handler blog post](https://the-composition.com/extending-your-slack-bot-part-1-commands-aaa4dbd47933).
+This example is available in the very quick start described in this [Command Handler blog post](https://the-composition.com/extending-your-slack-bot-part-1-commands-aaa4dbd47933).

 ### Send a message to a particular channel

+Sometimes you know where you want the message to go.
-This is handy for creating an informal audit log of automation runs.
+For instance, I like to create an informal audit log of automation runs in #team-stream.
-The `addressChannels` method on messageClient has a second argument, which is a channel name (or channel ID).
+The `addressChannels` method on messageClient takes a message plus a second argument, which is a channel name (or channel ID).
 Or pass an array of channel names to send the message to all of them.

 ```